gmariani/minerva/README.md

 **.minerva** is a Flash Local Shared Object editor built based on the AMF3 specification and the AMF0 specification.

 **.minerva** is capable of reading and writing all known data types successfully.
-Last tested against Chrome 43 and Firefox 38.